vihari/blog/_posts/17-03-17-mlr-iitb.md

 #### Model learned on true data ####

-Smoothness metric: 29.821 $\pm$ 0.250
+Smoothness metric: 29.821 $$\pm$$ 0.250

 #### Model learned on randomized pixels ####

-Smoothness metric: 263.928 $\pm$ 3.141
+Smoothness metric: 263.928 $$\pm$$ 3.141

-Note: * The reported smoothness metric is averaged over three runs (the number to the right of this value is the standard deviation), with parameters: 100 neighbors considered in hyper-sphere given by $\epsilon$=e-3. *Cross Entropy loss* is used in the place of the function, f.
+Note: * The reported smoothness metric is averaged over three runs (the number to the right of this value is the standard deviation), with parameters: 100 neighbors considered in hyper-sphere given by $$\epsilon$$=e-3. *Cross Entropy loss* is used in the place of the function, f.

 The value assigned by the smoothness metric [1] is orders of magnitude bigger than in the case of model learned with randomized pixels.